nikpopov/interview/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+This project started as a simple notepad for keeping in mind impressions of past interviews.
-This project was developed for IT people (not only) who are lloking for a new job and receive a lot of proposition.
-Do not allow people forget details about companies and projects and make a right chiove when select desired project to employ for.
+Do not allow people forget details about companies and projects and make a right choice when select desired project to employ for.
+Later the project has being transformed into CRM with the same functionality.